Trump and Musk say they like working together and will keep it at. Will it last?

 “I could have said, ‘drop to your knees and beg,’ and he would have done it,” Trump previously said on his social media site.

-Musk originally backed Ron DeSantis in last year’s Republican presidential primary, even helping the Florida governor launch his White House bid in a glitch-marred presentation on X. But Musk met with Trump at his Florida residence last March and endorsed the then-canidate in July shortly after the first assassination attempt.
+Musk originally backed Ron DeSantis in last year’s Republican presidential primary, even helping the Florida governor launch his White House bid in a glitch-marred presentation on X. But Musk met with Trump at his Florida residence last March and endorsed the then-candidate in July, after the first assassination attempt.

 “I was going to do it anyway, but that was a precipitating event,” Musk told Hannity.